 “I need an SEO Agency near me, but do agencies actually help?
-If you have ever asked that question the you’re not alone.
-I am the founder of the SEO Un-Agency SEOfairy and I walk in your shoes.
+If you have ever asked that question then you’re not alone.
+I am the founder of the SEO Un-Agency Deathground and I walk in your shoes.
 You want to improve your Google ranking but feel a little lost.
 So here’s what you need to know.

 What do most SEO Agencies do?

 For a range of prices, usually somewhere between £199-£499 you’ll see companies touting their service.
 Why that price range?
 Goodness only knows, but it seems the go-to offer level.
 They will write a blog post or 4, change your meta details and make some heading tweaks.
 Essentially work you could do yourself, and importantly you know your sector.
 Asking someone who has no knowledge of your industry to know what to write about or focus on, is a dangerous game.
 A dangerous game we get so tempted to play.
 Who doesn’t want to outsource something we don’t understand, right?